 There were a wide range of different countries that seemed quite suitable for a soft launch.
 We’ve chosen four(ish) countries – Philippines, Denmark, Australia, and the United Kingdom (+ Singapore as a APAC test in the later stage) for testing our new match-three puzzle game.
 We only had one language localised in the game, which surprisingly was English.
 Therefore, we needed a mostly English-speaking audience with decent Android devices, online payment penetration, and appropriate CPIs.

 So why the Philippines, which is now used in half of all soft launch campaigns?
 The CPI is lower than $0.5 and we used it for technical testing – we wanted to check if tracking is 100 per cent working, as well as to find bugs and bottlenecks.
 English is also the second official language in the country and the percentage of people who speak English is even higher than in Nordic countries at 92.58%.Not many developers are aware that they can test creative aspects of their games.
-Find out why… Click To Tweet
+Find out why soft launching may just be the best thing you can do for your next title.
+Click To Tweet

 Traditionally, Southeast Asian countries are dominated by Android devices.
 I am glad we did this “tech test” because we discovered a couple of mistakes in the setup of our Appsflyer tracking and our own BI system.
 Data we were able to gather helped us rebalance the first few levels to improve the first-time user experience and increase onboarding.